k2view-academy/K2View-Academy/articles/32_LU_storage/02_storage_management.md

 The Sync mechanism synchronizes data between data sources and the Fabric database.
 During a synchronization, extraction and transformation processes are executed on an [LU Instance (LUI)](/articles/01_fabric_overview/02_fabric_glossary.md#lui) whereby data is retrieved from source systems using the GET command and then loaded into the Fabric database.

-Since Fabric recieves multiple requests concurrently, the GET command's response time is highly important.
-To optimize the LUI retrieval process, Fabric uses a cache mechanism that holds a predefined number of instances which enable loading an instance into the memory faster.
+Since Fabric receives multiple requests concurrently, the GET command's response time is highly important.
+To optimize the LUI retrieval process, Fabric uses a cache mechanism that holds a predefined number of instances which enables loading an instance into the memory faster.

 The size and location of the cache on the Fabric server are defined in the **[fabricdb]** section of the config.ini file.

 The size of the cache is limited and can be updated if needed.
-Note that more disk space is required when the size of the chache is increased.
+Note that more disk space is required when the cache size is increased.

 ### Defining the Storage and Location of the Cache in the config.ini